lwyer-star/Process-Journal-Task-2/weeks/week7.md

 ![Fi Smart Collar](../assets/images/week7-fi.jpg)
 *Fi Smart Collar — subscription-based GPS tracker with LTE-M connectivity for live location.*

 FitBark is a one-off purchase device that tracks a dog’s activity, rest, and general health trends.
-It is designed for logging and longer-term insights rather than in-moment intervention.(FitBark, n.d.).
+It is designed for logging and longer-term insights rather than in-moment intervention (FitBark, n.d.).

 Fi uses a subscription model to provide live GPS tracking (LTE-M) for locating dogs in real time.
-This offers location safety but introduces an ongoing cost and, like most GPS devices, typically trades off battery life for continuous tracking.
-(Fi, n.d.).
+This offers location safety but introduces an ongoing cost and, like most GPS devices, typically trades off battery life for continuous tracking (Fi, n.d.).

-Pros and cons at a glance:
+#### Pros and cons at a glance
 - FitBark — pros: no subscription, simple setup; cons: no live GPS and no real-time safety prompts during exercise.
 - Fi — pros: live GPS for recovery/safety; cons: monthly fee and still no alerts about heat, humidity, or air-quality risk while running.

-Design implications for my project:
+#### Design implications for my project
 - Focus on in-moment guidance (heat, humidity, AQI) rather than historical dashboards.
 - Keep costs low and avoid subscriptions by leveraging the user’s phone and public data sources.
 - Minimise data collection: do not store trails or IDs; use only coarse, ephemeral data needed for guidance.

-### Competitive gap and what I will do differently

 ### Competitive gap and what I will do differently
 1. **Real-time safety prompts, not dashboards**
    FitBark logs activity trends and Fi focuses on location recovery.
 My concept gives in-moment guidance during a run based on current heat, humidity and air quality, plus simple actions (good to run / shorten route / slow + water break).